SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_D-DOCSIS/D-DOCSIS_parameters/D-DOCSIS_parameters_rpd.md

   Calculated by counting the number of CMs connected to the RPD.

 - **Percentage CM Offline**: Calculated.
-The percentage of CMs linked to the RPD that are offline.
+The percentage of offline CMs linked to the RPD.

 - **Percentage CM DS Partial Service**: Calculated.
 The percentage of CMs linked to the RPD that have CMs with DS partial service channels.